parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 2: Commit the existing lab files to source control

-1. Open a command prompt and change directory to the folder that contains the lab files solution file (Contoso.Apps.SportsLeague.sln).
+1. Open a command prompt and change directory to the folder that contains the lab files solution file (Contoso.Apps.SportsLeague.sln), `C:\MCW\MCW-Modern-cloud-apps-main\Hands-on lab\lab-files\src\Contoso Sports League`.

 2. At the command prompt, issue the following command to initialize the git repository: